reddyfede/Minesweeper/README.md

 The player must reveal all the safe-tiles of the board without clicking the bomb-tiles.

-Clicking a safe-tile reveals a hint about the position of the bombs: a revealed non-bomb tile displays the number of bombs among adjacent tiles.
+Clicking a safe-tile reveals a hint about the position of the bombs: a revealed safe-bomb tile displays the number of bombs among adjacent tiles.

-> Example: A revealed non-bomb tile displaying the number 2 means that there are 2 bombs among the adjacent tiles.
+> Example: A revealed safe-tile displaying the number 2 means that there are 2 bombs among the adjacent tiles.

-Right-clicking a tile can be used by the player to position a flag or a question mark, to help visualize the possible position of the bombs.
+Right-clicking a tile can be used by the player to position a flag or a question mark, to help visualize the possible positions of the bombs.

 If the player click a bomb-tile the **game is lost.**